conorshortt123/sha512-theory-of-algorithms/README.md

 # Theory of Algorithms - Conor Shortt
 The contents of this repository are for my fourth-year module, *Theory of Algorithms*.
 The task was to write a C program that calculates the [SHA512](https://www.nist.gov/publications/secure-hash-standard) value of any given input file.
-The program takes in the path of the file as a command line argument and prints out the correct SHA512 digest.
+The program takes in the path of the file as a command line argument, the file contents are then parsed and passed into the [SHA512](https://www.nist.gov/publications/secure-hash-standard) algorithm.
+The message then goes through pre-processing which involves padding, parsing, and setting initial hash values.
+The actual hash values are then computed the program then prints out the correct SHA512 digest.

 ## How to run: